- Career Center

 Postdocs appointments in government agencies and laboratories are unique career opportunities.
 The NPA provides resources to help you manage all aspects of government postdoc appointments.
 The NPA supports the government postdoc community and the collaboration of government postdocs with academia and industry.

-If you are a graduate student or early career professional and are interested in becoming a NPA member, we offer several options for you to do so as an affiliate member (through your organization) or individual member.
+If you are a graduate student or early career professional and are interested in becoming a NPA member, we offer several options for you to do so as an Affiliate Member or Full, Individual Member.

 The goal of a postdoctoral fellowship is to provide the training necessary for the postdoctoral scholar to achieve intellectual and professional independence and success.
 This toolkit was developed to provide definition for the scholar and his/her support community as to the competencies essential to achieving this independence.
 Some of these competencies will have been acquired during graduate training.
 Thus, some aspects of the competencies will describe refinements of skills already achieved, and some will represent new or advanced skills.
 View the quick guide here or Learn More.